DinoChiesa/ApigeeEdge-Java-Validate-OpenApiSpec/Readme.md

 This requires that you bundle the schema file into the JAR; in other words, you must recompile the JAR.

-The named spec must exist in the edge-custom-oas-validator.jar.
+For bundling, the named spec must exist in the edge-custom-oas-validator.jar.
 It must end in .json or .yaml and  must be in the resources directory.
 The content of the jar should look like this:

         meta-inf/